 However, in certain situations, it may make sense to forego the tax-free treatment that the law affords divorcing spouses for property transfers, and instead intentionally create a taxable event by structuring the transaction as a "true sale" more than one year after the divorce is finalized.
 This could allow the spouse who purchases their ex-spouse's share to benefit from an increased cost basis on the property.

 Also, remember that when selling a personal residence that was used as a principal residence for two of the last five years, up to $250,000 (filing as single) or up to $500,000 (filing as married) may be excluded from capital gains tax.

 6. Recognizing the Value of Tax Carryovers

 When negotiating how assets and liabilities will be divided, tax carryovers like capital losses, passive activity losses, net operating losses, and charitable deductions are considered to have inherent value, just like property.

 Waiting until tax time to discuss the allocation of tax carryovers may be too late.
 They should be discussed during negotiations, just like other assets.

 7. Transferring Retirement Assets

 In order to transfer all or part of a qualified retirement plan as part of a divorce settlement, a court must issue a qualified domestic relations order (QDRO).
-If structured appropriately, there are no tax consequences if the transfer is an eligible rollover distribution.
+There are no tax consequences if the transfer is structured appropriately as an eligible rollover distribution.

 When receiving a portion of a former spouse's retirement account under a QDRO, the recipient needs to decide whether to keep it in the existing plan or whether to roll the funds into an IRA.